Oberon was the first company to build a commercial scale plant to make renewable DME.

 started May 2021

-Oberon has completed design work for our second and third production plants, each with multiple times the capacity of our first plant, with startup planned for early 2025.
+Oberon has completed design work for our second and third production plants, each with multiple times the capacity of our first plant, with startup planned for 2025.

 With over 30 projects under development, we currently estimate over 200 million gallons per year later this decade.